-When the site was purchased by Churchill Downs and absorbed into its own platform, I went out on my own as a marketing consultant and was eventually hired by a marketing agency in Boston called Media Shower where I still work remotely, managing their public relations and online community strategy.
+When the site was purchased by Churchill Downs and absorbed into its platform, I went out on my own as a marketing consultant.
+I was eventually hired by a marketing agency in Boston called Media Shower, where I still work remotely, managing their public relations and online community strategy.

 I don’t know if anyone will ever get this far, but if you have, you might have too much time on your hands.

 Thank you for visiting.
 I hope you like my little stories.
 If you don’t, I’m always open to constructive criticism.
-If instead, you just want to bust my cojones — take a long walk off a short pier. #BostonStrong.
+If, instead, you want to bust my cojones — take a long walk off a short pier— #BostonStrong.